-This clause shall not be modified.
+This clause shall not be modified, except to select an option for the selection of the chair.

 The Working Group may, from time to time, form subgroups for the conduct of its business.
-Membership in the subgroup is granted to any member of the Working Group.
+Voting Membership in the subgroup is granted to any participant of the Working Group.
 Such formation shall be explicitly noted in the meeting minutes.
-At the time of formation, the Working Group shall determine the scope and duties delegated to the subgroup, and may decide to allow participation of non-Working Group members and the terms and conditions under which such members participate in the subgroup.
+At the time of formation, the Working Group shall determine the scope and duties delegated to the subgroup, and may decide to allow participation of persons who are not Working Group members and specify the terms and conditions under which they participate in the subgroup.
 Any changes to its scope and duties will require the approval of the Working Group.
 Any resolution of a subgroup shall be subject to confirmation by the Working Group.

-The Chair of the Working Group shall appoint the Chair of the subgroup.
+The Chair of the Working Group shall appoint, and may dismiss, the Chair of the subgroup.

 6.0 Meetings

-This clause shall not be modified except to modify shaded values and state quorum definitions otherwise approved by the Sponsor.
+This clause shall not be modified except to modify shaded values.

 Working Group meetings may be conducted either exclusively in-person or in-person with one or more participants contributing via electronic means, or exclusively via electronic means.
 Working Group meetings shall be held, as decided by the Working Group, the Chair, or by petition of 15% or more of the voting members, to conduct business, such as making assignments, receiving reports of work, progressing draft standards, resolving differences between subgroups, and considering views and objections from any source.
-A meeting notice shall be distributed, by a Working Group officer or designee, 30 calendar days in advance publicly and to the Working Group reflector.
-A meeting agenda shall be distributed publicly and to the Working Group reflector at least 14 calendar days in advance of a meeting.
-Meetings of subgroups may be held as decided upon by the Working Group members or Working Group Chair.
+A meeting notice shall be distributed to all members at least 30 days in advance of a face-to-face meeting and at least 10 days notice in advance for an electronic (including teleconference) meeting.
+A meeting agenda (including participation information) shall be distributed to all members at least 10 days in advance of a face-to-face meeting, and at least 5 days in advance for an electronic meeting.
+Meetings of subgroups may be held as decided upon by the members or Chair of the subgroup.
 Notification of the potential for action shall be included on any distributed agendas for meetings.

 While having a balance of all interested parties is not an official requirement for a Working Group, it is a desirable goal.
-As such, the officers of the Working Group should consider issues of balance and dominance that may arise and discuss them with the Sponsor.
+As such, the officers of the Working Group should consider issues of balance and dominance that may arise and discuss them with the Standards Committee.

-Participants shall be asked to state their employer and affiliation at each Working Group meeting as required by the IEEE-SA SA Standards Board Operations Manual (Section 5.3.3.1 Disclosure of Affiliation).
+Participants shall be asked to state their employer and affiliation at each Working Group meeting as required by the IEEE-SA SA Standards Board Operations Manual clause 5.1.2.3 on “Disclosure of affiliation”.

-Please note that all IEEE Standards development meetings are open to anyone who has a material interest, has complied with the registration requirements (if any) and wishes to attend.
-However, some meetings may occur in Executive Session (see Clause 6.3).
+All IEEE standards development meetings are open to anyone who has a material interest and wishes to attend.
+However, some meetings may occur in Executive Session (see Clause 6.2).

 6.1 Quorum

-This clause shall not be modified except to increase the shaded values or to state quorum definitions otherwise approved by the Sponsor.
+This clause shall not be modified except to increase the shaded values or to state quorum definitions otherwise approved by the Standards Committee.

-A quorum shall be identified and announced before the initiation of Working Group business at a meeting, but if a quorum is not present, actions may be taken subject to confirmation by letter or electronic ballot, as detailed in Subclause 7.2 or at the next Working Group meeting.
-Unless otherwise approved by the Sponsor, a quorum shall be defined as one-half of Working Group voting members.
+A quorum shall be identified before the initiation of Working Group business at a meeting, but if a quorum is not present, actions may be taken subject to confirmation by letter or electronic ballot, as detailed in Clause 7.2, or at the next Working Group meeting.
+When the voting membership is less than 50 voting members, a quorum shall be defined as a majority of the current total voting membership.
+When the voting membership is 50 or more voting members, a quorum shall be defined as 50% of the current total voting membership or 26, whichever is greater.
+Voting members who recuse themselves shall not be counted in the equation to determine whether a quorum exists.